-There are four statewide elected positions on the ISEA Executive Board: president, vice president, and two NEA directors.
+There are five statewide elected positions on the ISEA Executive Board: president, vice president, treasurer and two NEA directors.
 These positions are elected by delegates at the annual Delegate Assembly.
-Any active ISEA member is eligible to seek nomination to the positions of president, vice president, or NEA director.
 Active members include persons enrolled on a current year basis as a professional member, educational support member, graduate assistant member, education student member, substitute member, or retired member.

-Nomination papers for statewide elected positions may be obtained by contacting the ISEA executive director, 777 3rd Street, Des Moines, IA 50309.
-Completed nomination papers shall be filed in a sealed envelope with the ISEA executive director not later than the first day of the second month preceding the month the Delegate Assembly is scheduled at which the election is to be held (generally, February 1 deadline).
+Nomination papers for statewide elected positions may be obtained by clicking below or by contacting the ISEA executive director, 777 3rd Street, Des Moines, IA 50309.
+Completed nomination papers shall be filed by February 1 preceding the Delegate Assembly at which the election is to be held.

 ISEA members who are elected to represent their national constituency on the NEA Board of Directors are non-voting members of the ISEA Board of Directors.